Smart-Mapping/vt-legend/docs/configuration.md

 _Optional array of numbers._

 If the map for the legend item image is to be rendered at a center other than the default ([1, 0]), the optional center parameter can be set.

+### image

+_Optional string._

+A URL to a SVG graphic.
+If an image is specified, the legend image is not generated via the MapLibre map.

 ## Layers